neoaminoglycoside/publictest/test01/README.md

 * Deploy Monit server and make it autostart on reboot
 * Set Nginx to proxy requests to the Monit server with the basic auth using `monit`/`tinom` credentials.

-## The following variables must be set up at the top of the bash file for full functionality:
+# The following variables must be set up at the top of the bash file for full functionality:
+* Root privileges required

 Variable | Description
 --- | ---
 TIMEZONE | Timezone which will be used in system